-Feeder Fund as the context indicates, a Sub-Fund or another UCITS or sub-
+Feeder Fund as the context indicates, a Sub-Fund or another UCITS or subfund thereof qualifying as a feeder fund in the meaning of the 2010

 Law.

 Fund Varenne UCITS

 Initial Offer the first day or period on or during which Shares of a Share Class will be or were available for subscription.